-9 Program Closeout
+9 Program Closeout Timeline

-Program closeout timeline: All Individual Municipal planning-specific activities must be concluded within six (6) months of contract award.
-Upon completion of the Individual Municipal planning process, all Regional Municipal planning-specific activities will last for twelve (12) months and be fully concluded within eighteen (18) months of original contract award.
-All program activities, including final reporting and closeout, must be concluded within twenty-four (24) months of start dates.
+Individual Municipal Planning-specific activities must be submitted to PRDOH within six (6) months their start date.
+After the 6-month Individual Planning Activity period, PRDOH will conduct a final review of the Individual Municipal Plans.
+Within that time, specific work relating to Regional Municipal Planning Activities may begin.
+Regional Municipal planning-specific activities will last for an additional twelve (12) months, thus for municipalities, all planning activities have to be fully concluded within eighteen (18) months from the start date of Individual Planning.
+PRDOH may extend that period based on pre-approved specific planning analysis that an Individual Municipal plan or a Regional Municipal plan may require.
+All program activities, including final reporting and closeout, must be concluded within twenty-four (24) months from the execution of the subrecipient agreement.